 RDG in the Media: Art For Social Change

-CODAworx features The Art Studio at RDG’s art installation ‘Do Something Good for Your Neighbor.’
+CODAworx features The Art Studio at RDG’s installation ‘Do Something Good for Your Neighbor.’

 CODAworx’s March issue of CODAmagazine centers around social change.
 This issue showcases that artwork can serve as a symbol of cause, remind us of the past or alter reality.